 Furphy Beer grows 300% in three years

-Furphy Beer, named after Furphy Foundry, has taken Victoria by storm, growing 300 per cent year-on-year since launching in a few local Shepparton taps in 2014.
+Furphy Beer, named after the Furphy family of Shepparton, has taken Victoria by storm, growing 300 per cent year-on-year since launching in a few local Shepparton taps in 2014.

 The beer’s popularity has seen Furphy head brewer Warren Pawsey and his team invest $20 million expanding their operation at Geelong’s Little Creatures brewery – including new tanks and increased production capacity – but even this may not keep up with demand.

 When Furphy Beer was launched, one brew would supply five or six weeks’ demand, but now the brewery is producing 20 times more.

 Little Creatures has found that Victorians in particular, have fallen in love with Furphy.

 Mr Pawsey said that the appeal was the beer’s place as a midpoint between mainstream brews and some of the craft labels that drinkers may find too intimidating to delve into.

 “When we designed it, we wanted to make an easy-drinking beer that appealed to people — not that Little Creatures doesn’t, but Little Creatures have a lot of hops in them and for someone who’s used to drinking something more mainstream that's a big change,” he said.